gymzatan/SMT1-iOS-to-GBA/README.md

 6. Combine the patched ROMs by the following command `copy /b SMT1_1_gba.gba+SMT1_2_ios.gba SMT1_new.gba`

+### Optional patches
-### Optional font hack patch by FlamePurge:
+1. Font hack by FlamePurge:
-Apply the patch "SMT1_GBA_Font_Hack.bps" to the English-patched rom (e.g., SMT1_new.gba).
+   Apply the patch "SMT1_GBA_Font_Hack.bps" inside the folder "Optional Patches" to the English-patched rom (e.g., SMT1_new.gba).
    This patch alters the following 16x8 (big dialogue font) letters to look more even:
    A B M W X
    a c k t

 Credits for the flips project https://github.com/Alcaro/Flips